 3. Your Google rank might depend on it

 This hasn’t been proved yet, but there are rumors going around that having a responsive web design may affect your ranking on Google, and not just anyone is suggesting it.
 Google representatives themselves have stated that Google “recommends” responsive design.
 And it makes sense, right?
 If 20% of Google searches are made from mobile devices, Google should want to cater to those users to some degree.
 So, if your goal is for your website to reach #1 in related keyword searches, there’s a good chance that may depend on your website’s ability to reach mobile devices.

 4. Responsive design is more efficient

 There are thousands of different mobile devices, all with different screen sizes, shapes, and resolutions.
 Even within individual mobile devices, portrait vs. landscape mode can affect the readability of your website.
-Creating different layouts for every different mobile device would be time consuming, if not impossible, and like we said, it’s vital that your users can access your website on any device.
-Responsive design saves you time and money.
+Creating different layouts for every different mobile device would be time-consuming, if not impossible, and like we said, it’s vital that your users can access your website on any device.
+The responsive design saves you time and money.

 5. You need to keep up with new devices

 Just as you can’t possibly create different layouts for every type of phone already on the market, you most certainly cannot keep up with the constant release of new devices.
 But responsive design can.
 Responsive design will keep up with upgrades, and make sure your website is compatible no matter from any device.